pieeg-club/PiEEG_Kit/README.md

 ## Warnings
 >[!WARNING]
-> PiEEG kit (PiEEG) is not medical device.
+> PiEEG kit (PiEEG) is not a medical device.
 You are fully responsible for your personal decision to purchase this device and, ultimately, for its safe use.
 PiEEG is not a medical device and has not been certified by any government regulatory agency for use with the human body.
 Use it at your own risk.

 >[!CAUTION]
 > The device must operate only from a battery - 5 V. Complete isolation from the mains power is required.!
 The device MUST not be connected to any kind of mains power, via USB or otherwise.